inouiw/capacitor-native-google-one-tap-signin/demo/react/README.md

 Some features as `navigator.credentials.get` require a secure context but also work on localhost.

 ## Run on android
-Then open and edit the plugin and demo app in Android Stuido. `ionic capacitor open android`
+Then open and edit the plugin and demo app in Android Stuido. `npx cap open android`

 ## Run on ios
-Then open and edit the plugin and demo app in XCode. `ionic capacitor open ios`
+Then open and edit the plugin and demo app in XCode. `npx cap open ios`